Yo, dude. I'm Blackie.

 professors once told her that chemists make the best cooks.
 Mom

 Dad is a retired computer scientist.
-As one of the people who worked on the Internet for about 30 years, he loves to be "on line".
+As one of the people who actually did "build the Internet" in its first decades, he loves to be "on line".
+(At one point back around 1980, the "control panel" for The Internet was on his desk!)
 When Dad retired, he started building a high-tech model railroad.
-The first few weeks, it was in the living room under the Christmas tree.
+For the first few weeks, it was in the living room under the Christmas tree.
 (I hate it when Mom and Dad bring a tree into the house every winter.
 Don't people know that trees are supposed to stay outdoors?)
 Yoda was afraid of the trains.
 (I wasn't afraid.
 I ignore what I don't understand.)
-Then the railroad moved to the loft over the garage.
-When we moved to Point Arena, half of the barn was designed and built specifically for the railroad.
-Recently, Mom and Dad have been calling it Three Kitty Rail.
+Mom and Dad call the trains Three Kitty Rail.
 I guess that means that I have another subsidiary of Three Kitty Kompany to manage.
 Eventually, Mom and Dad hope to have photos and information about the railroad here, on the Website.

 Mom and Dad are "professional volunteers".

-"book" for them that tells all about baking, assembling and decorating
+"book" for the Art Center that tells all about baking, assembling and decorating

 gingerbread houses.
 A copy of it, in .pdf format, can be seen here.

-At Christmas time, Mom locks herself in the spare bedroom where she makes Christmas ornaments, jewelry and other gift items for various charities to sell at their Christmas Faires.
-Instructions for constructing some of her ornaments will be published at Three Kitty Kreations.
+At Christmas time, Mom locks herself in her studio where she makes Christmas ornaments, jewelry and other gift items for various charities to sell at their Christmas Faires.
+Instructions for constructing some of her ornaments will, hopefully, be published at Three Kitty Kreations.

-Although not a volunteer job, Mom loves to weave.
-Yoda and I love to play with her tools and her yarn.
+Although not a volunteer job, Mom is a fiber artist.
+She loves to weave.
 Mom has decided that the style and techniques of the Navajo are her favorite.
 Some photos of Mom's weavings can also be found at Three Kitty Kreations.
 Dad uses his carpentry skills to make some of Mom's looms and her tools.
 Mom loves having weaving tools that are "made with love".

 Dad